Community Health Assessment (CHA)

 How Do We Assess Our Community?

 Mobilizing for Action through Partnerships and Planning (MAPP) is a partner-based framework that emphasizes partnership with all sectors of the public health system to evaluate health status, identify priority areas, and develop plans for implementation.
 South Heartland leads our district-level assessment using a modified MAPP process.
+In 2024, SHDHD used MAPP 2.0.
+MAPP 2.0 (Mobilizing for Action through Planning and Partnerships) is a simple, three-phase process that helps us learn about our community’s health, strengths, and needs.
+It also helps us work together to plan and carry out actions that make our community a healthier place for everyone.

 CHA Reports